ShuoYangtum/SPADA/README.md

 Running
 ----
-To run our program, you can simply execute the demonstration.ipyb file located in the root directory.<br>
+To run our program, you can simply execute the demonstration.ipynb file located in the root directory.<br>